women-in-ai-ireland/September-2023-Group-001/index.md

    ![Alt text](img/wordclouds.png)

 **Feature Extraction**
-We use the Python scikit-learn library to perform feature extraction on the text data, such as TF-IDF, to convert the text data into numerical vectors that capture the semantic meaning and similarity of the talks.
+We use the Python scikit-learn library to perform feature extraction on the text data, such as TF-IDF, to convert the text data into numerical vectors that capture the semantic meaning and similarity of the talks for which we have combined the title and the transcript of the talk

 **Similarity Measure**
 We use the Python scipy library to compute the cosine similarity between the talks based on their feature vectors.
 Cosine similarity is a measure of how similar two vectors are in terms of their orientation, regardless of their magnitude.
 Cosine similarity ranges from -1 to 1, where 1 means the vectors are identical, 0 means they are orthogonal, and -1 means they are opposite.
+We have also used Pearson similarity that evaluates how two measures are corelated to each other.
+It measures the strength two variables that are linearly related.
+It varies from -1 to 1, where -1 means the variables have highest negative correlation, 0 menas the variables have no correlation, and + 1 means that they have highest positive correlation.

+The talks resulting from the similarity matrix are compared with the realted_talk_ slug from the dataset.